vinnymeller/twm/README.md

 Options:
-  -l, --layout       Prompt user to select a layout to open the workspace with -p, --path <PATH>  Open the given path as a workspace -h, --help         Print help
+  -l, --layout       Prompt user to select a layout to open the workspace with -p, --path <PATH>  Open the given path as a workspace -n, --name <NAME>  Force the workspace to be opened with the given name -h, --help         Print help
   -V, --version      Print version
 ```